MayuriDatir/Python-Pet_Adoption_System-Zensar/README.md

 Designed to be extended for use in larger systems or integrated with web and mobile platforms.
 No Dependency on Frameworks:
 Lightweight, efficient, and easy to deploy.
-Example Use Case
+Example Use Case:
 A shelter admin adds a new pet, "Bella," to the system.
 A user named "John Doe" expresses interest in adopting Bella.
 The admin records the adoption, and Bella's status is updated to "Adopted" once the process is complete.
 This ensures that Bella cannot be adopted by someone else.

-Future Enhancements
+Future Enhancements:
 Integration with a web or mobile interface for end-users.
 Adding a search and filter feature for pets based on age, breed, or species.
 Automating email notifications for adopters regarding their adoption status.